uphold/uphold-sdk-android/README.md

 user.getCards().then(new PromiseAction<List<Card>>() {
     @Override
     public void call(List<Card> cards) {
-        // Do something with the list of the cards.
+        // Do something with the list of cards.
     }
 });
 ```